A premium fashion customization studio with apparel, swatches, sneakers, and a product design tablet

 Lower cost

-Small shops can test more products before paying for a full model shoot.
+Small shops test more products before committing to a full model shoot.

 More images

-A flat product photo can become a styled model image for product pages, email, and social.
+A single flat product photo becomes a styled model image for product pages, email, and social — all from one asset.

 Better context

-Shoppers can see fit, proportion, mood, and styling faster than with a flat item alone.
+Shoppers see fit, proportion, mood, and styling faster than a flat item alone can show.

 Faster launches

-New drops, colorways, and campaign images can be prepared without rebuilding the whole shop experience.
+New drops, colorways, and campaign images ship without rebuilding the shop experience from scratch.

 Commerce platform experience